SGG-Modding/CrowdControl/README.md

+## Fleshed Out Pack

+For a fleshed out effects pack for this framework see [MyGoodShades](https://github.com/phypoh/MyGoodShades).

 # Crowd Control for SGG Games

 Should work on Hades and Pyre and hopefully Hades 2 after some minor alterations.